Phayde/Windower-addons/README.md

 > **Quality-of-life addons for Final Fantasy XI, built for the 2026 endgame meta.**
 > Developed and maintained by **Phayde** on the [Windower](https://windower.net) platform.
+>
+> Disclaimer: The addons in this repository are provided for personal use and shared without warranty of any kind.
+Use is entirely at your own risk.
+I make no guarantees regarding functionality, compatibility, or continued maintenance.
+I assume no liability for account penalties, data loss, or any other outcomes resulting from their use.

 ---